myriadrf/lime-tools/README.md

 ## Contents

-The directory structure is as follows:
+### LimeMon

-      limemon/                       - Min, max, rms power sweep measurements vs. frequency and time in .csv, .xls and .gif format limescan/                      - Power spectrum tool that aims to be compatible with rtl_power and soapy_power
+Min, max, rms power sweep measurements vs. frequency and time in .csv, .xls and .gif format.

+### LimeScan

+Power spectrum tool that aims to be compatible with rtl_power and soapy_power.

 ## Licensing